-The ice cream is actually pretty nutritious compared to regular ice cream.
-It contains half a kilo pumpkin, that we can happily state is a vegetable, healthy natural fats from coconut and even a great sugar alternative.
-Furthermore it only holds about 7 g carbohydrates and 140 kcal pr 100 g.
+The result was nutritious and delicious ice cream.
+It contains half a kilo of pumpkin, healthy natural fats from coconut, and a great sugar alternative.

 Ice cream base

 - 500 G organic hokkaido pumpkin one small or half a big